Learn to translate biomedical data into information and knowledge that improves health outcomes.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates with a degree in the rapidly expanding field of biomedical informatics are prepared for careers in a wide range of health care settings.
-They are employed in positions such as data science analysts, bioinformaticians, software engineers, public health informatics scientists and PhD students, among others.
+Graduates with a degree in the rapidly expanding field of biomedical informatics are prepared for careers in a wide range of settings.
+They are employed in positions such as data science analysts, bioinformaticians, software engineers, and public health informatics scientists, among others.
 Those with interests in life sciences and technology may see this program as a unique way to combine the two.
 Others may find this degree the first step toward medical school or advanced medical research or to continued graduate-level study in biomedical informatics.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: